ChrisAU/Redux-Coordinator/README.md

 ### Middleware

-The `Middleware` provides a third-party extension point between dispatching an `Action`, and the moment it reaches the `Reducer`.
-People use Redux middleware for logging, crash reporting, talking to an asynchronous API, routing, and more.
+The `Middleware` provides a third-party extension point before an `Action` is sent to a `Reducer` and after the `Action` has updated the `State`.
+People use Redux middleware for logging, crash reporting, storage, and more.

 ### State